QNimbus/shell-gpt/README.md

 - **sgpt-help**: Runs the `glow` binary inside the Shell-GPT Docker container to display the `usage.md` file.

     ```sh
-    alias sgpt-help="docker run --rm --user $(id -u):$(id -g) -e HOME=/home/$(whoami) -v $(pwd):/app/workdir -v ~/.config:/home/$(whoami)/.config --workdir /app/workdir --entrypoint glow shell-gpt -p /app/usage.md"
+    alias sgpt-help="docker run --rm --user $(id -u):$(id -g) -e HOME=/home/$(whoami) -e TERM=xterm-256color -v $(pwd):/app/workdir -v ~/.config:/home/$(whoami)/.config --workdir /app/workdir --entrypoint glow shell-gpt -s dark -p /app/usage.md"
     ```

 ### Customizing Aliases

-You can customize these aliases by editing the `~/.bash_aliases` file.
+You can customize these aliases by editing the `aliases` file.
 For example, if you want to change the working directory or add additional volume mounts, you can modify the `docker run` command in the alias definition.

 After making changes to `~/.bash_aliases`, run the following command to apply the changes: